 One visit to this charming, hip neighborhood and you’ll see why Highland Park Golf Course is a gem to enjoy.

-Since its restoration, Highland Park continues to host many popular golf events including the Tiger Woods Foundation Junior Golf Clinic, the Birmingham Mayor’s Classic, and others.
+Over the years, Highland Park has hosted many popular golf events including the Tiger Woods Foundation Junior Golf Clinic, the Birmingham Mayor’s Classc, and others.

-Highland Park Golf Course is currently managed by Honours Golf.
-For more information, please visit www.honoursgolf.com.
+Highland Park Golf Course is currently managed by Honours Golf under the umbrella of Troon.